Root: עֵ֫זֶר (ayin, zayin, resh). [Sounds like: etz-ehr]

 YHWH has always been our help, our rescuer and deliverer, but for some reason He is one of the last that we turn to.
 From the tiniest annoyances to the biggest problems in life, we can call on our God to be our Helper.

-The argument that woman was made to be an assistant to man because she was created to be a “helper” should end here.
+The argument, that woman was made to be an assistant to man because she was created to be a “helper”, should end here.
 Now we know that this word has no connection to the word servant (which in Hebrew is eved).
-It is much more closely related to the idea of a rescuer… someone who drops everything and comes running when a cry of distress goes out.
+It is much more closely related to the idea of an ally or rescuer… someone who drops everything and comes running when a cry of distress goes out.

 There are only two times this word is used when it is not describing either YHWH or woman.
-The first incident is in Isaiah 30:5 where God rebukes the Hebrew people who have turned to Egypt and tells them that they will be considered a shame because they neither help nor profit Egypt.
-This other incident is found in the book of Ezekiel:
+The first incident is in Isaiah 30:5 where God rebuked the Hebrew people who had turned to Egypt and told them that they would be considered a shame because they neither helped nor profited Egypt.
+This other incident can be found in the book of Ezekiel:

 YHWH: “I will scatter to every wind all who are around him [the prince of Jerusalem], his helpers [ezr’ow] and all his troops; and I will draw out a sword after them.
 So they will know that I am YHWH when I scatter them among the nations and spread them among the countries.
 But I will spare a few of them from the sword, the famine and the pestilence that they may tell all their abominations among the nations where they go, and may know that I am YHWH.”

-Notice that YHWH speaks of the prince of Jerusalem and that He will scatter the prince, his troops and his helpers.
-The prince’s troops are, of course, expected to be there as it is their duty to aid the prince in military assignments.
-But helpers are those who voluntarily come running when the call goes out for help.
+Notice that YHWH spoke of the prince of Jerusalem and that He would scatter the prince, his troops and his helpers.
+The prince’s troops were, of course, expected to be there as it was their duty to aid the prince in military assignments.
+But true allies/helpers are those who voluntarily come running when the call goes out for help.
 That was what Eve (Life) was to be for Adam (Human).
 That was also what women who stood for YHWH were meant to be throughout history.

-Yeshua addresses the social norms of His day which tended to regard women as domestic servants.
-Certainly there is nothing wrong with cooking and cleaning.
-It is a necessary thing for a healthy life, but it is not what women were designed for.
-There are much greater things women should strive to be:
+Yeshua addressed the social norms of His day which tended to regard women as domestic servants.
+Certainly there was nothing wrong with cooking and cleaning.
+It was a necessary thing for a healthy life, but it was not what women were designed for.
+There were much greater things women should strive to be:

 As they traveled along, Jesus entered a village where a woman named Martha welcomed Him into her home.
 She had a sister named Mary, who sat at the Lord’s feet, listening to His message.
 But Martha was distracted by all the preparations to be made.
 She came to Jesus and said, “Lord, do You not care that my sister has left me to serve alone?
 Tell her to help me!”